pyrex41/dev_env/README.md

 **Clone → Single Command → Running App in 3-5 Minutes**

-A complete multi-service development environment that "just works" on any machine.
+A complete multi-service development environment that "just works"

 ---